Consultant in Public Health Medicine/Consultant in Public Health

 In return, we can offer you the opportunity to live and work in an area of outstanding beauty with access to a wide range of recreational opportunities, from the shores of the Moray Firth to the Cairngorm National Park.
 Excellent transport links, education and the choice of City or rural living means we can offer an enviable work-life balance.

-Candidates must be included on the GMC Specialist Register/GDC Specialist List or UK Public Health Register and be eligible to be appointed as a Health Board Competent Person.
-The post is designated as full-time, currently 10 programmed activities per week.
+Candidates must be included on the GMC Specialist Register or UK Public Health Register.
+Full time posts are currently 10 programmed activities per week.
 However, other more flexible arrangements, such as part-time, job share etc. will be favourably considered.

 Those trained in the UK should have evidence of higher specialist training leading to CCT or be within 6 months of confirmed entry from date of interview or eligibility for specialist registration (CESR).

-For informal enquiries, please contact either Susan Webb, Director of Public Health, or Emmanuel Okpo, Head of Health Protection, on 01224 558520.
+For informal enquiries, please contact either Susan Webb, Director of Public Health, or Chris Littlejohn, Deputy Director of Public Health on 01224 558640.

-Apply for this post by clicking the Apply button and search for the above Ref No.
+Apply for this post by clicking the apply button.